How do air filters impact engine performance?

 Not all engine issues are related to bad air filters, so it’s a good idea to assess whether or not you need to replace your air filter before jumping to any conclusions.

 A good rule of thumb is to replace air filters every 12 months or 20,000 to 25,000 kilometres.
-In more polluted areas like cities, or in rural areas with a lot of dust, you might need to replace filters as much as every five to six months or around every 10,000 kilometres.
+In more polluted areas like cities, or in rural areas with a lot of dust, you might need to replace filters as often as every five to six months or around every 10,000 kilometres.

 If you think your engine issues are related to bad air filters, the first step should be checking the filter itself.
 A clean filter in good working order should be a light white colour.
 If it’s dirty, it will be black or brown and may have noticeable debris, dust, or rust on it.
-If you’ve ticked any of those boxes, your issue just might be related to the new air filter.
+If you’ve ticked any of those signs, your issue just might be related to the air filter.

 Once you replace your air filter, you might notice you’re experiencing better fuel efficiency, reduced emissions, and a reduction in engine noise and black smoke coming out of your exhaust pipe.
 In the long run, you’ll save heaps of money by keeping your car well maintained and prevent bigger issues from happening.